The Great Barrier Reef has long been an important resource and a valued place for people to visit, share and enjoy.

 Importantly, use of the Great Barrier Reef Region goes well beyond commercial activities.

-It is central to the culture of Traditional Owners, a major recreational area, an internationally important scientific resource and an important area for Defence training.
+It is central to the culture of Traditional Owners, a major recreational area, a place of significant historic heritage value, an internationally important scientific resource and an important area for Defence training.

 The Great Barrier Reef is valued by millions of people in Australia and around the world simply because it exists, even if they may never have the opportunity to visit it or derive an income from it.